 Forex Technical Indicators

 Forex technical indicators indicate Forex market trends, generate trading signals to enter and exit the market and also define the possible resistance and support levels.
-The following section will cover the most popular and commonly used indicators for Forex technical analysis along with the concepts of the same.
+The following section will cover the most popular and commonly used indicators for technical analysis along with the concepts of the same.

 Concept and History

 What is up today would go down some day and may again come up.
-Prices move in cycles and this was the foundation stone of the concepts of technical analysis.
+Prices move in cycles and this was the foundation stone of the concepts of technical studies of the price action.
 When there is a cycle, there has to be a pattern associated with it and this thought process can be termed as the foundation stone of the technical indicators.
 Technical indicators are used to recognize the price action patterns in order to predict the future possibilities of the price action.
 Technical indicators work on the historical data and try to check the patterns.
 As they are not just checking the historic price data but also the present data continuously, a comparison of the current data is made with the historical price data.
 Whenever there is a significant change in the price action, a signal is generated.

 Generating a signal about some significant change in the pattern of the price action is one use of technical indicators.
 The other use is to see the pattern in a graphical form by eliminating the insignificant market moves which are also called market noises.
 Now these patterns can also be used to indicate the underlying trend situations and also to know the possible supports and resistance levels.

-While the history of the concepts of technical analysis can be traced to the Jewish merchant Joseph de la Vega who was born in Spain, Japan’s rice merchant Homma Munehisa, born in 1724, can be called father of the technical analysis indicators.
-Homma Munehisa’s technical analysis methods evolved in candle stick chart patterns and candlestick chart itself is a form of technical indicator as it clarifies the underlying price action pattern in a much better way by eliminating the market noises.
+While the history of the concepts of technical analysis can be traced to the Jewish merchant Joseph de la Vega who was born in Spain.
+Japan’s rice merchant Homma Munehisa, born in 1724, can be called father of the technical analysis indicators.
+Homma Munehisa’s technical analysis methods evolved in candlestick chart patterns and candlestick chart itself is a form of technical indicator as it clarifies the underlying price action pattern in a much better way by eliminating the market noises.

 Technical indicators help us in analyzing the following: